Tankske/courseraGettingAndCleaning/Codeboek.md

 7 tBodyAcc-mad()-X
 8 tBodyAcc-mad()-Y
 9 tBodyAcc-mad()-Z

-The first column of the data.frame filteredFeatures was then converted into a vector called columnNumFeatures. columnNumFeatures should look like  [1,2,3,4,5,6, 41, 42, 43, ...].

-###3.
-Use descriptive activity names to name the activities in the data set

-Link the activity labels found in 'Activity_labels.txt' to the data.
-We've uploaded the data into the data.frame activityLabels
-This was done by replacing the index numbers of the column X with the corresponding values from the data.frame activityLabels.
+should result in
+1 tBodyAcc-mean()-X
+2 tBodyAcc-mean()-Y
+3 tBodyAcc-mean()-Z
+4 tBodyAcc-std()-X
+5 tBodyAcc-std()-Y
+6 tBodyAcc-std()-Z

+Subset the dataset with only relevant variables
+1. Filter out all variables containing '-mean' or '-std' in their names as described above
+2. Create a vector containing the indexes of the relevant variables
+3. Make sure to include the index of the subject & activity labels variables
+4. Subset the dataset based on the index with vectors => Sub setted dataset with only relevant variables containing '-mean' or '-std' including the subject & activity labels variables.

 ###4.
-Appropriately label the data set with descriptive variable names.

-Use the filteredFeatures data.frame and convert the second variable containing the variable names into a vector and apply it to the dataset.

-###5.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Creates an independent tidy data set with the average of each variable for each activity and each subject.
+Calculate the average of each variable for each activity and each subject
+1. Create a melted data set so that each variable containing '-mean' or '-std' is expressed as a row
+2. Calculate the mean on the melted data set using the dcast function => dataset with all the means for each variable per activity per subject

 ##Lessons learned